 On the northern slope, the trade wind clouds accumulate, causing upslope rains with additional fog precipitation, so that a summer drought is absent.
 From the fog cover, Pinus canariensis trees comb out the fog droplets (◘ Fig. G-46).
-The warm, humid climate of the middle slopes is more like that of zonobiome V with evergreen laurel forests (◘ Fig. G-47).
-In contrast, the southern slope, especially at lower altitudes, is particularly dry and more frequently exposed to the hot Saharan winds.
-As a result, site conditions corresponding to zonobiomes III-V are found on these islands, and at higher altitudes even those under increasing frost exposure.
-On Tenerife, the Pico de Teide above 3,000 m NN is covered with alpine debris deserts, which are actually typical for the tropical mountains.
+The warm, humid climate of the middle slopes is more like that of ZB V with evergreen laurel forests (◘ Fig. G-47).
+In contrast, the southern slope, especially at lower elevations, is particularly dry and more frequently exposed to the hot Saharan winds.
+As a result, site conditions corresponding to ZB III-V are found on these islands, and at higher altitudes even those under increasing frost exposure.
+On Tenerife, the Pico de Teide above 3,000 m asl is covered with alpine debris deserts, which are actually typical for the tropical mountains.

 ◘ Fig. G-46 On the northern slope of the Canary Islands orobiome, Pinus canariensis trees comb out moisture from the saturated fog cover (photo: http://is.gd/MDOFZ1).

-◘ Fig. G-47 Laurel forest of Laurus azorica on the nebexposed northern slope of the Anaga Mountains in Tenerife, Canary Islands.
+◘ Fig. G-47 Laurel forest of Laurus azorica on the fog-exposed northern slope of the Anaga Mountains in Tenerife, Canary Islands.
 The dry leeward side of the mountains is generally free of forest (photo: Rafiqpoor).

 The volcanic islands were colonized with plants from neighboring Africa at various times, especially in the Tertiary, when evergreen Tertiary forests grew there; these tree species have been preserved on the moist and warm northern slopes of the islands to the present day as in a living museum, while they became extinct on the neighboring mainland.